 While all wines require some sort of mold (yeast) for fermentation, kosher for Passover wine must be made from a mold that has not been grown on bread (such as sugar or fruit) and must exclude several common preservatives, like potassium sorbate.
 A wine that is kosher for Passover cannot include chametz, which includes grain, bread, and dough.
 The most kosher wine that is marketed and sold commercially has a seal of approval called hechsher.
 This typically comes from a kosher certification agency.

 Kosher wines have become increasingly popular, with production rising in Israel, France, Germany, the United States, and more.
 All Israeli wines are kosher for Passover and most (but not all) kosher wines are kosher for Passover.
 To be sure, remember to check the label.
 Some of the world's biggest kosher wine producers and importers include Kedem and Manischewitz.

-Also known as the Royal Wine Company, Kedem was started to be the Pluczenik brothers in the 1940s and has been run by the Herzog's since 1958.
+Also known as the Royal Wine Company, Kedem was started by the Pluczenik brothers in the 1940s and has been run by the Herzog family since 1958.
 Based in Bayonne, New Jersey, Kedem's kosher wine and grape juice is sold in 16 countries around the world and has won many wine competitions.
-Manischewitz, on the other hand, is best known for their matzo and kosher wine, founded in 1888.
+Manischewitz, another well-known brand, is best known for their matzo and kosher wine, founded in 1888.
 This brand is known as the world's largest matzo manufacturer.
 Matzo is an unleavened flatbread that can be made into several flavors, crackers, meal, and noodles.
 The Manischewitz wine is best known for its budget concord wine made from labrusca grapes and accompanied by a unique aroma and residual sugar.